Part I: Science and Spirituality Both Seek to Understand Reality (So Why the Supposed Incompatibility?)

 I love having real, deep conversations about the interplay between spirituality and science.
-My hope is that this series of articles can open more of these spaces via the comments section and via the in-person conversations I hope it will inspire.
+My hope is that these articles can open more of these spaces via the comments section and via the in-person conversations I hope it will inspire.

 As long as you can engage respectfully, your thoughts and perspectives on these shares are very much welcomed and encouraged.